KCMbogo/scraping/ReadMe.md

-# 💼 LinkedIn Job Scraper & WhatsApp Bot
+# 💼 Job Scraper & WhatsApp Bot

 This is a Python-based automation tool that lets you **scrape jobs from LinkedIn** based on a keyword and location, and then **sends the job listings to your WhatsApp** using Twilio's WhatsApp API.